VidulaDakshitha/Sensor_System_CODE4/README.md

 4️⃣ Install node modules by a CMD to the Web_Api folder according to the video 👌.
 (Command: npm install)

 5️⃣ After the node module installation is over, run the Rest Api by a CMD 💪.
 (Command: nodemon)

+6️⃣ If the server is connected, now check the webpage by opening from your browser 😎.
+(Link: localhost:3000)